odoo/documentation/inventory/routes/concepts/use_routes.rst

 Overview
 ========

 A route is a collection of procurement rules and push rules.
-Odoo can manage advanced push/pull routes configuration, for example:
+Twenty20 can manage advanced push/pull routes configuration, for example:

 -   Manage product manufacturing chains